 So, which retainer is best for me?

-Every individual has a different oral anatomy and it is best to consult with your orthodontist as to which retainer is the best one for you.
-Each style of retainer comes with their own unique strengths and weaknesses, so it’s advisable to take your personal habits and lifestyle when deciding on which retainer you choose to maintain a beautiful smile.
+Every individual has a different oral anatomy and it is best to consult with your dentist as to which retainer is the best one for you.
+Each style of retainer comes with its unique strengths and weaknesses, so it’s advisable to take your habits and lifestyle when deciding on which retainer you need to wear if you choose to maintain a beautiful smile.
 The type of retainer you pick will be a constant in your life over many years, so it’s important to find the one that you find most comfortable to use properly on a long-term basis.

 References